monora/finanzen-fundamentals/README.md

 * requests
 * BeautifulSoup
 * lxml
+* pandas
+* numpy
-You can install all of them by running: `pip install requests BeautifulSoup lxml`.
+You can install all of them by running: `pip install requests BeautifulSoup lxml pandas numpy`.

 # Usage
 ## Import